Migrate to Netlify Today

 }

-Note: The contentful_id field must be queried on rich-text references in order for the renderNode to receive the correct data.
+Note: The contentful_id and __typename fields must be queried on rich-text references in order for the renderNode to receive the correct data.

 Embedding an image in a Rich Text field